 I grew up on the East Coast, in New York State, in a little city called Poughkeepsie, about an hour and half north up the Hudson River from New York City.
 My dad was a general surgeon who did emergency room work in two local hospitals in addition to his practice, specializing in veins and arteries.
 My mom was active in community affairs and served as the President of our local school district when I was in middle school, and eventually as mayor of my little home town after my sister and I had graduated from college and moved away.

-Senator Newman himself served as an officer in the United States Army with active duty assignments with a nuclear weapons detachment in South Korea and with a conventional artillery battalion in the 25th Infantry Division in Hawaii.
+After graduation from Yale University, where I majored in History with a focus on 20th Century politics and government, I served as an artillery officer in the United States Army, with duty assignments with a nuclear weapons unit in South Korea and a conventional artillery battalion in the 25th Infantry Division in Hawaii.